-This is online home of Scott and Annie McClellan.
+This is the online home of Scott and Annie McClellan.
 We use this blog to keep you posted on our comings and goings, activities, and high jinks.
-We started blogging during our adoption journey, and we completed the adoption process December 18, 2008.
+We started blogging during our adoption journey to bring Elise into our family, and we completed the adoption process December 18, 2008.
 But that’s not the end of the story.

 (All photos courtesy of Lisa Marie Photography)